ashprao/ollamachat/README.md

 3. **Select a Model**: Users can select a model from a dropdown to determine which model the LLM server will use for query processing.
 4. **Submit a Query**: Type a query into the text field and send it to the LLM.
 5. **Receive Streaming Response**: The application processes the LLM's streaming responses and updates the UI in real-time.
+6. **Persistent Chat History**: Chat history is automatically saved and restored between sessions.
+Clearing the chat will also clear the saved history.
+7. **Context Window for LLM**: The LLM receives previous messages as context (not just the latest message).
+By default, only the last 10 messages are sent for context.
+8. **Export Chat**: Use the "Save" button to export the conversation as plain text, using the original message content.

 ## Concurrency